 This applies to more difficult fracture patterns such as comminuted, atrophic, and defect fractures to allow optimal manipulation of the fragments, good control of the lingual cortex and inferior border, and the application of the internal fixation hardware.

 Some have used this approach for treatment of sub condylar fractures.

 The incision can either be parallel to the inferior border of the mandible (A) or be placed in an existing skin crease (B) for maximum cosmetic benefit.

 If using skin creases for the incision the orientation of the scalpel blade is parallel to the relaxed skin tension lines (RSTL).

-Neurovascular structures The main neural structure is the marginal mandibular branch of the facial nerve (CN VII).
-The facial artery and vein are also encountered during this dissection.
+The main neural structure is the marginal mandibular branch of the facial nerve (CN VII).
+The facial artery and vein can also be encountered during this dissection.

-Use of a local anesthetic containing a vasoconstrictor may impair the function of the marginal mandibular nerve and prevent the use of a nerve stimulator during the surgical procedure.
-Therefore, consideration should be given to using a physiological solution with vasoconstrictor alone or injecting the local anesthetic with vasoconstrictor in a very superficial manner.
+Use of a local anesthetic with vasoconstrictor may impair the function of the facial nerve and impede the use of a nerve stimulator during the surgical procedure.
+Therefore, consideration should be given to using a physiological solution with vasoconstrictor alone or injecting the local anesthetic with vasoconstrictor very superficially.

 The platysma muscle is divided sharply, preferably 2-3 cm below the mandibular border, not necessarily at the same level of the skin incision.